Table of Contents

 Material Request

-Early Validation: Testing the Designs
+Early Validation: Testing Lo-Fi Designs

-The Test Criteria
+Test Criteria and Results

+Our primary goals were to test recognition and awareness, trust and control, and feedback efficiency.
 The core interaction patterns (Atom icons, inline integration) tested well.
-Users appreciated that we didn't "blow up" their workflow with a transformative new UI.
 However, a critical friction point emerged regarding the user’s ability to control the AI, and their trust in their corrective ability.

 • The Planners' Fear: